Roulé: History

-1995 – 1998: Beginnings
+1995–1998: Beginnings

 In 1995, Bangalter released Trax On Da Rocks, the first EP and release on the label.
 The EP includes "What To Do," which would be included in the 2018 film Climax.

 In 1997, Alan Braxe released "Vertigo" after meeting Bangalter in a night club, which included a remix by Bangalter called the "Virgo Edit."
 One year after, Roy Davis Jr. released "Rock Shock," which included another remix by Bangalter called the "Start-Stop Mix."

-1998 – 2003: "Music Sounds Better With You" and hiatus
+1998–2003: "Music Sounds Better With You" and hiatus

 After the release of "Vertigo," Braxe performed at the Rex Club in Paris, with Bangalter on keyboards and Braxe's friend Benjamin Diamond on vocals.
 They composed the first version of "Music Sounds Better with You" for the performance, using a looped sample from the 1981 Chaka Khan song "Fate," sampled using an E-mu SP-1200.
 After polishing the track, "Music Sounds Better with You" was released in 1998, spending two weeks on the Billboard Dance Club Songs chart at number 1.

 That same year, Bangalter released Trax On Da Rocks Vol. 2, which peaked at 83 for two weeks on the Official Singles Chart Top 100.

 In 1999, Romanthony released "Hold On," which was previously released on his label Black Male Records in 1994.
 The Roulé version includes two remixes different from the Black Male version.

-2012 – 2018: Later developments and liquidation
+2012–2018: Later developments and liquidation

 In 2012, Trax On Da Rocks and other releases were reissued, reviving the label for a short period of time.

 In December 2018, Roulé was liquidated by Bangalter.

+After Daft Punk split, Bangalter created a new label named Alberts & Gothmaan (an anagram of Thomas Bangalter) for his solo project.